oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.2.3.6 Vulnerabilities Property - IDs

-List of IDs (`ids`) of value type `array` with one or more unique ID items of type `object` represents a list of unique labels or tracking IDs for the vulnerability (if such information exists).
+List of IDs (`ids`) of value type `array` with one or more unique ID items of value type `object` represents a list of unique labels or tracking IDs for the vulnerability (if such information exists).

 ```
     "ids": {